josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🌙_my_dreams_are_cages_no_escape.md

 many reoccurances.

-and i hadnt dreamt fir years (and remembered dreaming).
+and i hadnt dreamt for years (and remembered dreaming).

 i am stuck in a room or a building or a barred area. it is not tiny, but i cannot get out.